 Not too long ago, I was intimidated by needlepoint.
 I stitched my first piece at the Royal School of Needlework.
 But when I started my second piece several years later (and came into contact with an American style of needlepoint) I was overwhelmed.
 I realized I had only learned several of the thousands of stitches available, and that the variety of threads is endless.
 When I meet a fellow needlepointer (especially if they are my age) I find they usually got started because they where taught by their mom or grandmother.
 Unfortunately a lot of us don't have a needlepointing grandmother - but needlepoint is a wonderful, relaxing, historic art!
-So I’m working on creating a series of blog posts and videos that will help you get started and get over the unknowns.
+So I’m hoping this post will help you get started and get over the unknowns.

 Let’s start at the very beginning…

 Needlepoint is a type of hand embroidery.
 Specifically, it is a counted form of embroidery.
 That means it is stitched on a canvas that has designated holes for your needle to go through (think of it as a grid).
 Because of the grid like canvas, the stitches are (for the most part) geometric in nature.

 I think the big question is “how is needlepoint different from the hand embroidery you see on Instagram, in craft stores, or in kits and patterns on Etsy?”
 Well, while you use some of the same materials, like a needle and floss, the stitches and background material are totally different.
 Typical hand embroidery can be stitched on just about anything.
 But needlepoint is stitched on an open weave canvas.
 The stitches are limited by the holes of the grid which determines the types of stitches used.
 Another difference is that the entire surface area of the canvas is covered by stitching.